GianMasto/pen-store-react/README.md

 pen store is an e-commerce made with ReactJS for the CoderHouse's course

+You can try a live demo here: https://pen-store.netlify.app/

 ### Technologies used

 - Good' ol plain CSS